Dioceses of the Syriac Orthodox Church: Cilicia

 Eleven separate Syriac Orthodox dioceses are attested at various periods in Cilicia, the most important of which seem to have been Tarsus, Adana and Anazarbus.
 Tarsus, the metropolis of the Chalcedonian province of Cilicia Prima, is first mentioned as a Syriac Orthodox diocese in the seventh century, and survived as the seat of a Syriac Orthodox bishop or metropolitan until the end of the thirteenth century, the only Cilician diocese which appears to have persisted for so long.
 Syriac Orthodox bishops, and later metropolitans, of both Adana and Anazarbus are attested between the seventh and twelfth centuries.
 Other Syriac Orthodox dioceses attested between the seventh and tenth centuries include Citidiopolis (seventh century), Hamam (ninth to twelfth centuries), Hanzit (ninth century), Kinisa (ninth century) and Irenopolis (ninth and tenth centuries).

 As a frontier province of the Roman empire, Cilicia was affected by the varying fortunes of war, and three later dioceses reflected Christian successes against the Arabs.
 Part of Cilicia was settled by Syriac Orthodox Christians in the tenth century, and a diocese of Gihon, created at this period, persisted into the twelfth century.
-Its bishops sat in the monastery of Barid, and the diocese is sometimes referred to as 'Gihon and Barid'.
+Its bishops sat in the Monastery of Bārid, and the diocese is sometimes referred to as 'Gihon and Barid'.
 A Syriac Orthodox diocese of Kalinag, in eastern Cilicia, is attested in the eleventh century.
 A Syriac Orthodox diocese for Sis, then under Armenian rule, was established in the second half of the thirteenth century, whose bishops normally resided in the monastery of Gawikath.
 One of the bishops of Sis claimed the title of patriarch around the end of the thirteenth century and founded a line of patriarchs which persisted into the fifteenth century.